vpon-sdk/vpon-sdk.github.io/en/android/mediation/android-dfp.en.md

 # Create an Ad Unit
 ---
-Define ad units first in DoubleClick for Publishers and then add them to the ad tags on your mobile app.
+Define ad units first in Google Ad Manager and then add them to the ad tags on your mobile app.
 This is the typical method of creating an ad unit.
 The formate of ad unit is like: `/networkCode/adUnitName`

 ## Unit Ads Settings
-Go to DFP ([Here])：
+Go to Google Ad Manager ([Here])：

 1. Inventory
 2. Setting New Ad Unit (Give your ad unit a descriptive name so that you can easily determine where that ad unit will be displayed and also include the size of that unit.)